yushiangfu/study-notes/04-d-block-dev.md

 ## <a name="introduction"></a> Introduction

-Block device is one of the seven file types supported by virtual file system (VFS).
+Block device is one of the seven file types supported by the virtual file system (VFS).
+The device file has its special file operations prepared, and they work as the portal to block related functions.
+The blkdev_read_iter() and blkdev_write_iter() interact with address space, which is the abstract of mapping.
+Address space is a radix tree structure containing many pages that represent data pieces of a file or block storage.
+The block device mapping goes through the block layer, and each read-write operation is wrapped as a request and cached in a queue appropriately.
+When the time is right, the stream of requests bursts to the next layer, e.g., MTD.

 ```
          +--